-All 100 mile finishers will receive a belt buckle to commemorate their achievement at the Awards BBQ 1:00 PM on Sunday located at the Start/Finish Line.
+All 100 mile finishers will receive a belt buckle to commemorate their achievement.

 For all races, the top three male, top three female, top three female over 50, and top three male over 50 will receive awards.
 If we have enough participation we will also be opening a non-binary/gender diverse class with awards for top three per race.